 Cognitive Performance / Executive Functioning.
 Whether you want to improve your grades, keep your mind sharp as you age, or improve executive functioning at work, brain training is a great way to maintain or improve cognitive performance.
 This includes: length and quality of focusing, working memory and word recall, mental clarity, and the ability to organize ones thoughts.

 Emotional Well-Being.
 After cognitive improvement, the most common goal for brain training is improvement in mood.
 Some people are looking to decrease their stress and worry, others are looking to feel more uplifted, happy and hopeful.
 Still others aim to maintain a calm state and not experience the highs and lows of mood swings.
+Watch our free webinar on self-regulation.

 Peak Performance / Creating Flow States.
 People who want to perform at the peak of their abilities, whether it is in athletics or emotional communication, or who want to rank best in their professional field engage in brain training to heighten both cognitive skills and emotional regulation.
 Tom Brady, who won his eighth Super Bowl title at the age of 41, has attributed his prolonged athletic performance to various forms of brain training.
 His book, The TB12 Method, is about his use of various brain training tools to stay on top of his game.

 Sleep Management.
 It is widely accepted that the the right amount of high-quality sleep supports emotional regulation and cognitive functioning.
 Good sleep is also correlated with fewer illness as we age.
 Engaging in brain training activities promotes healthy sleep, and subsequently boosts overall health.
 If you are someone who struggles with getting high quality sleep, you might consider brain training as part of your sleep management routine.
+Read our article on how to fix sleep deprivation.

 This is by no means an exhaustive list of how wellness that can be positively impacted through brain training.
 You can learn more about the benefits of brain training here.